-New Boundaries Group is an independent local care organisation that takes pride in the quality of service that it provides.
-Our homes are managed in small groups in their own community setting within the Norwich area, with the benefit of being part of a larger organisation.
+New Boundaries Group is a local care organisation based in Felthorpe, Norwich, with 10 care homes for adults with learning disabilities and challenging behaviour.
+Our homes are situated across Norwich and are managed in their own community setting with the benefit of being part of a larger organisation.

 What we do